MyVoteMyKura/mykura-voting-apis/README.md

 ## About MyKura

-MyKura is a remote election management and voting system, whose main purpose is to ensure secure and verifiable voting utilizing blockchain concepts.
-I @gwatai made the project open source to invite more software engineers to save democracy for the following reasons:
+MyKura is a remote election management and voting system, whose main purpose is to ensure secure and verifiable voting utilizing blockchain concepts. @gwatai made the project open source to invite more software engineers to save democracy for the following reasons:

 - Rigged elections cause corruption
 - Physical voting causes a lot of pain such as the closing down of schools, no working, and CO2 emissions
-- Murder eg in Kenya Chris Musando(RIP) a critical official in charge of ICT was brutally murdered in the Kenya 2017 General elections
+- Murder of Phsical elections officials eg in Kenya Chris Musando(RIP) a critical official in charge of ICT was brutally murdered in the Kenya 2017 General elections
 - The above is mainly because of great the human input required in managing a physical election
-- ... add more
+- ... add many more reasons

 MyKura is a Secure, accessible, and fast voting platform

 ## Installing

-MyKura APIs are built using laravel(11), checkout  [documentation](https://laravel.com/docs)
+MyKura APIs are built using The laravel Framework(v11.41.2), checkout  [documentation](https://laravel.com/docs)

-## Laravel Sponsors
+## Sponsoring

-We would like to sponsors for funding MyKura development.
-If you are interested in becoming a sponsor, please contact @gwatai trough [MyKura's website](https://myvotemykura.co.ke) contact page.
+We would like to invite sponsors for funding MyKura development.
+If you are interested in becoming a sponsor, please contact @gwatai trough [MyKura's website](https://myvotemykura.co.ke) contact page or by emailing gwatainicholas@gmail.com.

 ### Premium Partners